 That being said, having the possibility to do VIFFING in DCS is amazing and I wouldn't take it over anything else.
-Even with its flaws, which I hope can be addressed during the EA period, it is still one of the most enjoyable aircraft to fly in DCS right now.
+Even with its flaws, it is still one of the most enjoyable aircraft to fly in DCS right now.
 It is very hard to stall it if you pay attention to what you are doing and its flight computer does not feel as restrictive as it does on other aircraft.

-This bird can do almost everything you could want, all with the exception of beyond visual range (BVR) air combat or prolonged dogfights.
+This bird can do almost everything you could want, all with the exception of beyond visual range (BVR) air combat, prolonged dogfights or anti-ship.
 The Harrier is a ground pounder through and through.
 It has a pretty considerable loadout option and pretty acceptable range with the help of air to air refueling (AAR).
 It is also a bird of the night, as this version has been specifically designed with night operations in mind.

 These include the integrated TV Camera and the FLIR sensor at the nose, two systems that give you excellent attack and navigation capabilities in adverse situations.
 They also allow you to opt-out of carrying the LANTIRN pod and replace it for the ECM pod for self defense when the situation merits it, such as when there are multiple SAM installations in the area.

 When it comes to mission types it can do plenty: Low-level attacks, Suppression of Enemy Air Defense (SEAD), Anti-Ship, Close Air Support (CAS), and many more.
 Being able to perform multiple of these in one sortie, though possible, is not recommended if there are not any support aircraft to perform AAR.

 GAU-25 EQUALIZER 25mm CANNON (POD)